DrDBanner/inmanage/readme.md

 Yes.
 Add a cronjob `./inmanage.sh install_cronjob -h` to do that.

-### What if I made a mistake during the installation wizard?
+### What if my inmanage config is wrong or outdated?

 Edit or delete `.inmanage/.env.inmanage`.
-The script will regenerate it's if missing.
+It will be regenerated if missing; otherwise, adjust values and re-run your command.

 ### What about Docker and write permissions?